HPSCTerrSys/jube_TSMP2/README.md

 ├── compare_nc_icon.sh
 └── compare_nc_parflow.sh
 ```
-Threshold can easily be modified on their respective scripts.
+Threshold can easily be modified on their respective scripts, as well as, the output variables to read.

 - eclm compares the following variables of the output `eCLM_eur-11u.clm2.h0.2017-07-01-00000.nc`:
 ```